annaignashkina/CIK-CUSIP-match/README.md

 # CIK-CUSIP-match
-This repository codes create a table to match company CIK codes to securities' CUSIP codes using 13D/13G insider trading filings
+This repository codes create a table to match a company's CIK code to a CUSIP code using 13D/13G insider trading filings